typelets/typelets-app/README.md

 **Code Execution Setup:**
 - Code execution is handled securely by your backend API
-- The backend proxy manages Judge0 API integration
+- The backend uses Piston API running on EC2 for isolated code execution
 - No client-side API keys required for security

 ### Development Proxy